The City School is an English speaking school system and all instruction is in English in every school.

 Part 2.
 One two- to three-minute intermediate-level conversation, followed by four multiple-choice questions.

 Part 3.
 One four-minute upper-level lecture, followed by six multiple-choice questions.

 C READING — 20 MINUTES/ TWO PARTS

 Part 1.
 One intermediate-level passage of about 250 words in length, followed by four multiple-choice questions.

 Part 2.
 One upper-level paragraph of about 450 words in length, followed by six multiple-choice questions.

-Part 2.
-The examinee hears a brief upper-level statement presenting two sides of an issue, then is asked to express his or her thoughts on the topic, with 45 seconds to prepare and 60 seconds to speak.
+Part 2: The examinee is asked to express his or her thoughts on the topic, with 45 seconds to prepare and 60 seconds to speak.